-Kimberly Brock is the author of the award winning classic southern gothic novel, The River Witch.
+Kimberly Brock is the author of the award winning modern gothic novel, The River Witch.

-The award winning novel is an Amazon bestseller and has been featured by both national and international book clubs and included in multiple reading lists.
+The River Witch is an Amazon bestseller and has been featured by both national and international book clubs and included in multiple reading lists.
 Praised by RT Reviews and Huffington Post as a “solemn journey of redemption, enlightenment and love,” and evocative of “the stories of Flannery O’Connor and Carson McCullers,” Kimberly’s debut novel was honored with the prestigious Georgia Author of the Year Award in 2013, by the Georgia Writer’s Association.

 A mother of three and married to her college sweetheart for twenty years, Kimberly lives in the Appalachian foothills of north Georgia where she is currently at work on her next novel.

 - The Many Layers of the Southern Storyteller: Kimberly Brock, author of The River Witch at Southern Spines, Books with Backbone

 - Listening For My Sister at Psychology Today, Jennifer Haupt’s One True Thing, August 2013

 - Thinking About Harper Lee: Processing What’s Under Your Writer’s Bed at Writers in the Storm

 - On Writing: Being Nestless at Writers in the Storm